A Message from Program Director, Michael G. Mount, D.O. FACS

 The best community general surgery residency program in the Southeastern U.S.

 The faculty and I appreciate your interest in surgery and our training program.
 We are truly excited about Spartanburg Medical Center and the advantages we have to offer.
 I trained as a resident here from 2009-2014 and can attest to the strengths of the program and institution.
-The breadth and complexity of cases and quality of learning are second to none.
+The breadth and complexity of cases and the quality of learning are second to none.
 Feel free to compare our objective data with other programs – I think you will agree that we match up well.
-Our general surgery residency program is fully accredited by the ACGME Residency Review Committee (RRC) with 15 categorical residency positions and three preliminary internship positions.
+Our general surgery residency program is fully accredited by the ACGME Residency Review Committee (RRC), with 15 categorical residency positions and three preliminary internship positions.
 Our categorical residents spend five clinical years with us prior to their graduation; our program does not have dedicated lab years.

 We are equally proud of the private practices our graduates have entered.
 The extensive opportunities available here allow residents to tailor their experience to fit their future practices.
 It is not uncommon for our residents to have contracts to return to their hometown hospitals as early as their intern year.
 Our graduates are spread across the Southeast in critical access and rural hospitals providing surgical care to their communities.